 It is also used for trash removal and other maintenance tasks.

-The Utilidor system was built before Disneyland’s opening in 1955, and was designed to accommodate the park’s unique layout, which features a raised train station and a lower level for the park’s attractions.
+Disney built the Utilidor system before Disneyland’s opening in 1955 to accommodate the park’s unique layout, which includes a raised train station and a lower level for the attractions.

 It is one of Disneyland’s best-kept secrets and is not open to the public.

-The Utilidor system has since been replicated at other Disney theme parks around the world, such as Walt Disney World in Florida and Tokyo Disneyland in Japan.
+Disney replicated the Utilidor system at other theme parks worldwide, including Walt Disney World in Florida and Tokyo Disneyland in Japan.

 There is a Pet Cemetery Near the Haunted Mansion

-There is a pet cemetery at Disneyland, although it is not open to the public.
+Disneyland has a pet cemetery, although it is not open to the public.
 The pet cemetery is located on the grounds of Disneyland Park in Anaheim, California, and is a resting place for the beloved animal companions of Disneyland employees.

-The cemetery is home to a variety of pet graves, including those of dogs, cats, birds, and even a snake.
-Each grave is decorated with a unique headstone, and many of the graves have heartwarming epitaphs.
+The cemetery is home to various pet graves, including those of dogs, cats, birds, and even a snake.
+Each grave is decorated with a unique headstone, and many graves have heartwarming epitaphs.

 Matterhorn Bobsleds Hides a Secret Basketball Court

-Yes, it is true that there is a secret basketball court inside the Matterhorn Bobsleds attraction at Disneyland.
+Yes, there is indeed a secret basketball court inside the Matterhorn Bobsleds attraction at Disneyland.
 The court is located on the upper level of the mountain, above the ride’s tracks, and is accessible only to Disneyland employees.

-The court was originally built in the 1960s as a way to make use of the space inside the mountain, which was not being utilized for anything else.
-It is said to be a small half-court, with a single hoop and a basic playing surface.
+Builders constructed the court in the 1960s to use the unused space inside the mountain.
+People describe it as a small half-court with a single hoop and a basic playing surface.

 While it is not open to the public, some lucky guests have been able to catch a glimpse of the court while riding the Matterhorn Bobsleds.